My Insurance Company Won’t Pay or Denied my Uninsured Motorist Insurance Claim

 You’ll need the expertise of an experienced Baltimore personal injury lawyer to guard your rights.

-In the scenario where the at-fault driver did not have enough coverage, you would look to your insurance company and your [first party] coverage for "underinsured motorists" as an additional source of funds for you to recover.
-In the scenario where the at-fault driver had no coverage, you would again look to your insurance company and your coverage for "uninsured motorists" as an additional source of funds for you to recover.
+As attorney Eric T. Kirk will tell you, in the scenario where the at-fault driver did not have enough coverage, you would look to your insurance company and your [first party] coverage for “underinsured motorists” as an additional source of funds for you to recover.
+In the scenario where the at-fault driver had no coverage, you would again look to your insurance company and your coverage for “uninsured motorists” as an additional source of funds for you to recover.

 What if your insurance company refuses to pay you?